andrewlukoshko/shim-review-cloudlinux/ISSUE_TEMPLATE.md

 ###### This matches https://github.com/rhboot/shim/releases/tag/15.4 and contains
 ###### the appropriate gnu-efi source.
 ###### Please confirm this as the origin your shim.
 This starts with the shim 15.4 release tarball.
+Here is the review repo: cloudlinux/shim-review@cloudlinux-shim-x86_64-20210405
+It includes `README.md`, both shim EFI binaries, `clsecureboot001.cer`, and the build logs `root.log` and `build.log`.

 ###### What's the justification that this really does need to be signed for the whole world to be able to boot it:
 We're a well known vendor with more than 4000 clients and more than 200,000